MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-- Add logOut action in store and signOut controller in server.
+- Add refresh token controller in backend.

 # Before to run this server